deepsquare-io/ClusterFactory/web/docs/getting-started/04-core-apps-deployment.md

 - MetalLB advertisements, for Load Balancing
 - CoreDNS, the internal DNS for Kubernetes
 - Sealed Secrets, secret management optimized for GitOps
-- Cert-manager issuers, to generate your SSL certificates and enable, for free, TLS configuration.
+- Cert-manager issuers, generate your SSL certificates and enable, for free, TLS configuration.
 - Argo CD, to enable GitOps.
 - Multus CNI, to support multiple network interfaces
-- KubeVirt, to deploy VM workloads

 ## Configuring MetalLB

+We need to configure MetalLB to expose Kubernetes Services like Traefik to the external network.

-MetalLB is a L2/L3 load balancer designed for bare metal Kubernetes clusters.
-It exposes the kubernetes `Services` to the external network.
+MetalLB is an L2/L3 load balancer designed for bare metal Kubernetes clusters.
+It exposes the Kubernetes `Services` to the external network.
 It uses either L2 (ARP) or BGP to advertise routes.
-It is possible to make "zoned" advertisements with L2, but we heavily recommend to use BGP for multi-zone clusters.
+It is possible to make "zoned" advertisements with L2, but we heavily recommend using BGP for multi-zone clusters.

 <div style={{textAlign: 'center'}}>